 Common Misconceptions About Late Applications

-What matters most is whether your application clearly communicates who you are and why that school fits you.
+What matters is how clearly your application communicates who you are.

 FAQ